-FTC to investigate Facebook over Cambridge Analytica data scandal: report
+Cambridge Analytica suspends CEO over Facebook data usage

 Under the 2011 settlement, Facebook agreed to get user consent for certain changes to privacy settings as part of a settlement of federal charges that it deceived consumers and forced them to share more personal information than they intended, Bloomberg reported.

 If the FTC finds Facebook violated terms of the consent decree, it has the power to fine the company thousands of dollars a day per violation.

-"We remain strongly committed to protecting people's information.
-We appreciate the opportunity to answer questions the FTC may have," Facebook Deputy Chief Privacy Officer Rob Sherman told Reuters.
+Facebook will brief U.S. Senate and House aides on Wednesday, congressional staff said.
+Facebook shares lost 5.7 percent in heavy trading to a six-month low, extending Monday's 7-percent fall, and was set for its worst two-day drop since July 2012.
+Its market capitalization was down by another $25 billion as investors fretted the world's largest social media network could face massive fines and that its dented reputation could scare off users and advertisers.

+Shares of Snap Inc fell 4 percent and Twitter Inc was down 9.6 percent.

+Facebook and its peers Alphabet Inc's Google and Twitter face a backlash over their role during the U.S. presidential election by allowing the spread of false information that might have swayed voters toward Trump.

+A Congressional official said House Intelligence Committee Democrats plan to interview Cambridge Analytica whistleblower Christopher Wylie.
+The committee has already interviewed by video teleconference Cambridge Analytica chief Alexander Nix, according to the Congressional official, but a transcript of that interview has not yet been made public.

-The White House said it welcomed inquiries into reports that Trump's consultants misused Facebook data.
+The White House said the President believes that Americans' privacy should be protected.

-"The President believes that Americans' privacy should be protected ... if Congress wants to look into the matter or other agencies want to look into the matter, we welcome that," White House Deputy Press Secretary Raj Shah told Fox News Channel.
+"If Congress wants to look into the matter or other agencies want to look into the matter, we welcome that," White House Deputy Press Secretary Raj Shah told Fox News Channel.

 PERSONAL INFORMATION